norbjert/JDA4Spring/README.md

 ```

-Step 5: That's it!
+### Step 5: Profit!
 That's all you need, enjoy your new discord bot!

 If you need help with getting things set up right or have any questions or suggestions, feel free to join my discord: